ffel/piff/readme.md

 Example
 -------

-As an example, consider the following piece of code in file `hello.c`:
+As an example, consider the following piece of code in file `code.c`:

 ``` {.c include="code.c"}
 /* Hello World Program */